MongoEngine/mongoengine/docs/tutorial.rst

 Posts, Comments and Tags
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Well that wasn't too bad, was it?
 Now we'll think about how to store the rest of the information.
 If we were using a relational database, we would most likely have a table of **posts**, a table of **comments** and a table of **tags**.
 To associate the comments with individual posts, we would put a column in the comments table that contained a foreign key to the posts table.
 We'd also need a link table to provide the many-to-many relationship between posts and tags.
 Then we'd need to address the problem of storing the specialised post-types (text, image and link).
 There are several ways we can achieve this, but each of them have their problems --- none of them stand out as particularly intuitive solutions.

 Posts
 """""